krapansh15/Dice-Game-Flutter/README.md

 Features

-Roll the dice with a tap of a button
+Roll the dice with a tap of a button<br/>
-Realistic dice roll animations
+Realistic dice roll animations<br/>
-Display of dice results
+Display of dice results<br/>
 Clean and user-friendly interface